itwela/readio-monorepo/readio-ios/EAS-SETUP-GUIDE.md

 cd Documents/Projects/Lotus/readio-ios/

+eas update --branch preview --message "testing modal before getting ahead of myself but i think i have a way to do this right"
-eas update --branch preview --message "making the modal show up better" This should be eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"
+This should be
+eas update --branch preview --message "Your update message" eas update --branch development --message "Your update message"